James-Fleming12/EvidentialHDC/docs/robust_iterations.md

    oracle recovery at scale.

-**Verdict.** The overnight candidate is **blend05** (soft alpha-blend anchor, alpha 0.5) — the only variant to improve both conditions at micro — with **w03** as the fallback if the blend form-change is a concern (it achieves the same goal with a single knob, the SupCon weight, at 0.03).
+**Verdict.** The overnight candidate is **blend05** (soft alpha-blend anchor, alpha 0.5), the only variant to improve both conditions at micro, with **w03** as the fallback if the blend form-change is a concern (it achieves the same goal with a single knob, the SupCon weight, at 0.03).

 ## Iteration 11: the soft-anchor medium run does NOT transfer (micro-to-medium reversal)

 The Iteration-10 winner (blend05, alpha 0.5) was trained overnight at medium scale (21 ep / 100%) to confirm the fog-ceiling recovery.
-It did not — the result is a regression on TTA.
+It did not.
+The result is a regression on TTA.

 **Aggregate gap-closed (same 100k/100k split), vs the references:**